-Dr Kate Kennedy is a Research Fellow in English and Music at Girton College, Cambridge, and teaches in both English and Music Faculties.
-She completed a PhD on the work of Ivor Gurney in 2009, and her biography Ivor Gurney – Dweller in Shadows will be published by Oxford University Press in 2015.
+Dr Kate Kennedy is the Weinrebe Research Fellow in Life-Writing at Wolfson College, Oxford.
+She is the Deputy Director of the Oxford Centre for Life-Writing, and she teaches in both the English and Music Faculties.
+She completed a PhD in 2009 at the University of Cambridge on the work of Ivor Gurney, and her biography Ivor Gurney – Dweller in Shadows will be published by Princeton University Press in 2018.

 Other publications include: The silent morning: culture, memory and the armistice, 1918 (Manchester University Press, 2013).
 The First World War: literature, music, memory (The Journal of First World War Studies, Routledge), The Cambridge Companion to Women Composers (CUP, forthcoming), Literary Britten: (a compendium of essays examining Britten’s music through his relationship to his texts) (CUP, forthcoming).